 Now, of course, life happens and not every single client will get the perfect optimal results.
 But assuming you had a perfect client who was SO ready for this and showed up and did all the work – what results could they reasonably expect?
 That’s what you want to show your clients is possible for them too!

-(Need help narrowing your scope and building your confidence so you can reel the clients in?
-Click here to learn more about how Uncage Your Business Self Study can help!)
+Need help narrowing your scope and building your confidence so you can reel the clients in?
+Sign up for my free training!

 Creating amazing packages doesn’t just happen by chance!
 There is a lot of pre-work that goes into getting super clear about the foundations of your business — who you serve, what they need, doing market research, and testing things out – that needs to happen before you can really nail your packages.